 The company turned to Optilon.
 Optilon’s proven ability to provide a solution that can guarantee product availability over time, according to desired inventory investments and service targets, along with the possibility to automate business processes, could provide significant benefits.

 The solution understands each SKU’s characteristics in terms of variability and other properties like seasonality.
-Unlike traditional ABC classification with aggregated service levels, this allows for a true understanding of how individual products behave and what availability costs in terms of inventory investment.
+Unlike traditional ABC classification with aggregated service levels, this allows for truly understanding how individual products behave, and what availability costs in terms of inventory investment.
 In other words, product mix is truly optimized.

-The company’s safety stock levels are updated every month, rather than every six months.
-Crucially, the new system transitioned the planning method from a ‘one-size-fits-all’ approach to one that treats each channel and product differently according to its unique demand patterns, volumes and other properties.
+The company’s safety stocks levels are updated every month, rather than every six months.
+Crucially, the new system has allowed a change from a ‘onesize- fits-all’ to treating each channel and product differently according to its unique demand patterns, volumes and other properties.

 The company pulled off the difficult task of satisfying its investors, customers and unexpectedly, its employees.
 It beat its original goal to cut inventory by more than 10%, reducing working capital requirements by SKR 12-13 million.
-In addition, the team was able to grow service levels from 96-98% in the retail channel.
+In addition, the team was able to grow service levels, from 96% to 98% in the retail channel.
 This made for a more engaged planning team.↓ Download PDF